varigence/docs/bimlflex/docs-gen/index.md

 Replace `SAMPLE_SITE_URL` with the URL of the live site.
 The width and height values can be adjusted as needed.

+> [!NOTE]
+>
->Note: When embedding a site within Jira, ensure the server where the site is hosted allows it to be loaded within iframes from the Jira site's domain.
+> * When embedding a site within Jira, ensure the server where the site is hosted allows it to be loaded within iframes from the Jira site's domain.
 This is controlled by the 'X-Frame-Options' or 'Content-Security-Policy' HTTP header.

 **Method 5: Using Confluence to Serve HTML**
 Confluence permits serving static content including HTML pages, CSS, JavaScript, images, and other files.
 This can be especially useful for serving static HTML pages, storing content to reference from other Confluence pages or other sites, providing files to download without Confluence's size limitations, setting search engine rules through robots.txt, and more.

 To utilize this feature:

-- Place any file to be served in the `<CONFLUENCE_INSTALL>/confluence/` directory on the Confluence server.
+* Place any file to be served in the `<CONFLUENCE_INSTALL>/confluence/` directory on the Confluence server.
 These files will not be affected by Confluence's style and will be served as independent files.
-- The content can be accessed via the URL using the pattern `http://<confluence-url>/myfile.html.` If a file is saved as `<CONFLUENCE_INSTALL>/confluence/myfile.html`, it can be accessed at that URL, and HTML files will be rendered by the browser.
+* The content can be accessed via the URL using the pattern `http://<confluence-url>/myfile.html.` If a file is saved as `<CONFLUENCE_INSTALL>/confluence/myfile.html`, it can be accessed at that URL, and HTML files will be rendered by the browser.
-- Other file types will be displayed as plain text, or downloaded, depending on the browser settings.
+* Other file types will be displayed as plain text, or downloaded, depending on the browser settings.
 Modern browsers may also play media content like audio, video, or PDF files in the browser.
-- To organize the files, folders can be created within the `<CONFLUENCE_INSTALL>/confluence/` directory.
+* To organize the files, folders can be created within the `<CONFLUENCE_INSTALL>/confluence/` directory.
 The directory name must be added to the URL to access the file, such as `http://<confluence-url>/mydir/myfile.html`.

 This method allows serving static content independently from Confluence and can be a useful way to provide additional resources, pages, or files.

+> [!NOTE]
+>
->Note: While the above methods offers the foundational knowledge needed to deploy an HTML/Javascript site, each deployment is unique and the ideal deployment method depends on the specific needs and resources of the user.
+> * While the above methods offers the foundational knowledge needed to deploy an HTML/Javascript site, each deployment is unique and the ideal deployment method depends on the specific needs and resources of the user.

 ## **Customization**